telekom/bdd-web-app/README.md

 #### Maven dependency

 If you want to use Cucumber for your web application test project, add this maven dependency.
-The dependency includes Cucumber, Spring, Selenium, Webdrivermanager, and other components.
+The dependency includes Cucumber, Spring, REST-Assured and other components.

 ```xml
             <dependency>